List of Universities that Grant Admission Through JUPEB, IJMB

 • Many Nigerian students are stuck in a cycle of repeated JAMB exams, delaying university admission for years

-• Unknown to many, accredited alternatives like JUPEB, IJMB, and pre-degree programs can offer direct entry into Nigerian universities
+• Meanwhile, accredited alternatives like JUPEB, IJMB, and pre-degree programs can offer direct university entry

-• A wide range of public and private institutions now accept these programs, giving students a less stressful path to higher education
+• A ange of public and private institutions accept these programs, giving students a simpler path to higher education

 For thousands of Nigerian students, the path to higher education is often obstructed by one recurring hurdle: the Joint Admissions and Matriculation Board (JAMB) exam.

-Known as the mandatory gateway to university admission, JAMB has left many aspirants stranded for years, cycling through repeated attempts with little to no progress.
+Known as the mandatory gateway to university admission, JAMB has left many aspirants stranded for years, cycling through repeated attempts with little to no progress to show.

-More than half of the students who sat JAMB exam this year scored below average.
-Photo: Getty
+More than half of the students sitting the JAMB exam this year scored below average.
+Photo: Getty Images.

 Source: Getty Images

 This academic stagnation has prompted increasing concern among education stakeholders and families alike.
-Ironically, what many don’t realize is that there are viable, accredited alternatives to JAMB—pathways that can lead to direct university admission without the frustration of sitting for the exam.
+Ironically, what many don’t realise is that there are viable, accredited alternatives to JAMB - pathways that can lead to direct university admission without the frustration of sitting for the exam, as reported by The Nation.

-Among the most effective options are recognized foundational programs designed to serve as credible bridges to university education.
+Among the most effective options are recognised foundational programs designed to serve as credible bridges to university education.
 These programs include:

 1. JUPEB (Joint Universities Preliminary Examinations Board)